-- For analyses involving instrumental variables, the reviewers consider whether standard errors were calculated using an appropriate method, such as the delta method or bootstrapping, and whether, if necessary, standard errors accounted for the first stage of estimation in a two-step process. - For analyses involving longitudinal data, the reviewers consider whether the authors calculated standard errors using a method that accounts for serial correlation, heteroskedasticity, and different levels of aggregation (for example, cluster-robust standard errors for designs that use individual and state data). - For all designs, the reviewers consider whether the authors estimated multiple related impacts, which makes it more likely they will find some statistically significant differences simply by chance, and whether the imputation of baseline variables or outcome variables could cloud the interpretation of a study's findings.
+- For analyses involving instrumental variables, the reviewers consider whether standard errors were calculated using an appropriate method, such as the delta method or bootstrapping, and whether, if necessary, standard errors accounted for the first stage of estimation in a two-step process. - For analyses involving longitudinal data, the reviewers consider whether the authors calculated standard errors using a method that accounts for serial correlation, heteroskedasticity, and different levels of aggregation (for example, cluster-robust standard errors for designs that use individual and state data). - For all designs, the reviewers consider whether the authors estimated multiple related impacts, which makes it more likely they will find some statistically significant differences simply by chance, and whether the imputation of pre-intervention variables or outcome variables could cloud the interpretation of a study's findings.

 If the authors did not address these issues appropriately, the study profile produced by CLEAR notes this as a concern.
-Profiles might also note when a contextual factor or implementation issue might affect the interpretation of the study's findings and mention what the authors could have done to receive a higher causal evidence rating.
+Profiles might also note when a contextual factor or implementation issue might affect the interpretation of the study's findings.